edlongman/cutpasteAssign/README.md

 cutpasteAssign
 ==============

-Atom plugin to cut and past the selected statement onto the line above and assign it to a variable name, then replace the original with the variable
+Atom package to cut and past the selected statement onto the line above and assign it to a variable name, then replace the original with the variable